 The last, but not least, area of dispute in SDVOSB certification litigation is whether your company as the prime contractor has issued a subcontract to a similarly situated small business.
 SVOSB rules allow for your company to issue subcontracts to similarly situated small businesses without the penalty of affiliation.
 However, you must still company with the limitations on subcontracting rules.

-To minimize the chance of losing your SDVOSB set aside contract, call Watson & Associates’ government contract lawyers for help in defending CVE protest and size protests.
+To minimize the chance of losing your SDVOSB set aside contract, call Watson & Associates’ government contract lawyers and appellate attorneys for help in defending CVE protest and size protests.
 Call toll-free at 1-866-601-5518.